SurniaUlula/wpsso-um/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added the available module list to the update API v3 query.
+	* Added the available modules list to the update plugin API v3 query.
 * **Bugfixes**
 	* None.
 * **Developer Notes**